mlfoundations/dclm/README.md

     ```bash
     torchrun --nproc_per_node <num_gpus> eval/eval_openlm_ckpt.py --checkpoint <checkpoint> --eval-yaml <eval_yaml> --config <model_params_file> --model <open_lm_config> --output-file <output_file_path>
     ```

 We also support evaluation on existing huggingface models:
 ```bash
     torchrun --nproc_per_node 8 eval/eval_openlm_ckpt.py --hf-model allenai/OLMo-1B-0724-hf --tokenizer allenai/OLMo-1B-0724-hf --eval-yaml "eval/mmlu_and_lowvar.yaml" --output-file exp_data/evals/olmo_eval_mmlu_and_lowvar.json --donot-compute-perplexity
 ```

-## Submission
+### Submission
 When you finish training and evaluating your model, a model eval JSON file has been generated and is at [exp_data/evals](exp_data/evals).
 You can now open a pull request to the main repository to share your results with the team and submit it to the leaderboard.

-## Contributing
-We welcome contributions to improve the DCLM framework.
-Please follow our [contributing guide](contributing.md) for submitting pull requests and reporting issues.

 ## Downloading Artifacts